Skip to main content

 Uniform Policy and Equipment List

-The Baking & Pastry Arts Department adheres to a professional chef dress code, as we teach and train emerging professionals in the hospitality industry.
-The code follows North Carolina health requirements and those of the American Culinary Federation Education Foundation.
-The requirements for our programs and the reasons for each are listed below.
+Because the Baking & Pastry Arts program teaches and trains new, emerging professionals in the hospitality industry, it adheres to a professional chef dress code.
+The code follows North Carolina Department of Health and Human Services requirements and those of the American Culinary Federation Education Foundation.
 The complete uniform must always be worn when working with food in the kitchen or demo lab and when cleaning work areas.

 All uniform items must be kept neat, well repaired and very clean.

 • Hair covering – All hair must be covered; if hair extends beyond shoulder length, both a hat and a hairnet must be used (white chef hat, white cap or hairnet).
-This includes bangs that must be secured off the face or under a hairnet.
+This includes bangs, which must be secured off the face or under a hairnet.
 Facial hair should be trimmed and neat.

 Reason: Sanitation, to prevent hair from falling into food